ragozzine/last-first-letter-collab/the-story.md

 "Excuses are like dead horses, Rory," the woman purred.
 "They get you nowhere and really stink."

-Keen on cutting this conversation short Rory moved to the passanger side door and got in.
+Keen on cutting this conversation short Rory moved to the passenger door, took a deep breath, and got in.